zachharrison/it-logger/README.md

 # ITLogger

 > React app to track IT department tasks and issues.
-Uses JSON-Server as a mock backend and create-react-app on the frontend.
+Uses JSON-Server as a mock backend.
+The frontend was built with create-react-app, Redux, and Materialize.

 ## App allows users to CRUD both technicians and logs